 A top quality reproduction for the rear wheels.
 Fits all years.

-A nee cast iron brake drum and hub assembled with new wheel studs.
-The drum has been turned true after the hub was installed. bearings and races not included.
+A new cast iron brake drum and hub assembled with new wheel studs.
+The drum has been turned true after the hub was installed.
+Bearings are not included.

 Snaps into the rear Hub to hold the #A-1175 seal in place.
 U.S.A.